JereKuusela/valheim-expand_world_music/README.md

 # Expand World Music

-Allows changing event and environment musics.
+Allows changing event, environment and location musics.
+Also allows adding new sound effects.

 Install on all clients and the server (modding [guide](https://youtu.be/L9ljm2eKLrk)).